Dragon Knight (novel series): Silvanus Carolinus

 Jim's mentor, and one of the three highest-rated (AAA+) magicians in the world.
 In some ways the modern stereotype or archetype of a Wizard: an omniscient, irascible, talkative old man capable of altering reality almost at will, consulted by every species of life-form, and often in conversation with intangible 'Powers'.
 Identified in later books as a founder of the Collegiate of Magickians to which he belongs.
 Noted for addressing every character, including royalty, by personal names or nicknames, without reference to title, and for extensive knowledge of anachronisms.

 Dafydd Ap Hywel

 A Welsh longbowman, likely the greatest in the world, and Jim's ally.
 Descended in part from a long-extinct line of royalty, associated with the 'Drowned Hundred' of folklore.
 Married after the first book to the female archer known as Danielle.

 Aragh (changed to Aargh in later books)

-A wolf capable of speech and noted for an unrepentantly-abrasive character, distinguished by a strong nationalism, possessiveness of territory, and an unceasing pragmatism.
-Of exceptional size, by descent from the Dire Wolves.
-Able to move without being seen or heard, even when watched.
-Ally to all the main characters, including Jim.
+A wolf capable of speech and noted for an abrasive character, distinguished by a strong nationalism, possessiveness of territory, and pragmatism.
+He is of exceptional size, by descent from the Dire Wolves, and able to move without being seen or heard, even when watched.
+He is an ally to all the main characters, including Jim.